Lucas Fuel Reserve valves are normally fairly reliable, the main problems being:

 These are stripped, vapour blasted body then ultrasound cleaned & examined, the original bodies were cast in Mazak or monkey metal so Note: these original valves are not ethanol resistant, to be as ethanol resistant as possible you will need one of our new anodised bodies.

 Note: we normally only recondition the whole unit using our parts.

 The valve ball seating area is recut, at this stage the bodies are vacuum tested to ensure they will work once rebuilt

 They are always rebuilt with new solenoids & looms, always with brass tubes (they split or block up), a new gauze is made up & fitted then they are electrically tested & vacuum tested (again) before despatch.
 Supplied with our own reserve valve gasket.
 Instructions for fitting are supplied.

 Suitable for DB2 through to DBS & a great many other 1930's, 40's, 50s & 60s cars including Allard, Alvis (TC21, TD 21 & others), Armstrong Siddeley, Daimler, Healey, Jensen (541R & others) & Rover just to name a few.

 We like to supply the units this way because there are a great many combinations of the parts & although our parts list is now extensive we cannot know what car / model they are for & so dont know pipe lengths & shapes.
 Note: the pictures show 3 different types just for Aston's !

 We made new Anodised alloy bodies for this unit in February 2016, this enables us to supply new units on an exchange basis or outright purchase if we have the information to rebuild the unit, pipe lengths, bends, etc.,

-Our new bodies are Anodised to help stop the onset of corrosion & varnish sticking the ball.in its housing besides being as ethanol resistant as possible, unfortunately this isn't possible with the original valve bodies.
+Our new valve bodies are Anodised to help stop the onset of corrosion & varnish sticking the ball.in its housing besides being as ethanol resistant as possible, unfortunately this isn't possible with the original valve bodies.